iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Convergence Rate.md

 ---
 ### **In Relations to Fixed Point Iterations**

 #UNFINISHED : Another way to prove it is through the idea of operator.
-Unfortunately, the operator for the Forward and Backward method is not an Averaged Operator, hence it doesn't adhere to the fixed point convergence as stated and proved in [[Introduction to Operators for Optimizations]].
+Unfortunately, the operator for the Forward and Backward method is not an Averaged Operator, hence it doesn't adhere to the fixed point convergence as stated and proved in [[Operators for Optimizations CENTRAL HUB]].